Nam Gyu-ri

-Nam Gyu-ri (born April 26, 1985) is a South Korean actress and singer.
+Nam Gyu-ri (born April 26, 1984) is a South Korean actress and singer.
 She was the leader of the Korean female trio SeeYa.
 In 2009, Nam Gyu-ri had a contract dispute with the group's management company and left the group.
 Nam has also acted, most notably in the film Death Bell and the drama 49 Days.
+On March 12, 2026, she participates in SeeYa's 20th debut anniversary reunion and restarts group activities after nearly 17 years.

 Career

 Nam was born in Gwanak District, Seoul, South Korea.
 She graduated from Kyunghee University specializing in Theater and Film (Department of Theater and Film).